ouro-official/contracts/README.md

 2. `amountAsset`: amount of assets to swap in(this parameter is omitted for BNB deposit).
 3. `minAmountOuro`: minimum amount of *OURO* willing to receive.

-Returns the amount of *OURO* minted.
+Returns: the amount of *OURO* minted.

 Transaction reverts on error.